Project-HAMi/HAMi/README.md

 ### Upgrade

-To Upgrade the k8s-vGPU to the latest version, all you need to do is restart the chart.
-The latest version will be downloaded automatically.
+To Upgrade the k8s-vGPU to the latest version, all you need to do is update the repo and restart the chart.

 ```
 $ helm uninstall vgpu -n kube-system
+$ helm repo update
 $ helm install vgpu vgpu -n kube-system
 ```